DiaKEM/dexcom-g7-apk-patcher/README.md

 ### Docker

 To simplify the patching process @rICTx-T1D introduced a basic docker setup.
-You can use it on any OS which can host Docker.
+You can use it on any OS which can host Docker or equal compatible container engine.
+The CPU-architecture must x86/64 because some libraries need them.

 To build on Linux/Unix you can just execute `./docker-build.sh` which will create `docker.patched.apk` in your `cwd`.

-Windows script will come soon!
+Maybe a Windows script will come soon!

 ### Reverse Engineering